What is a Heart Attack?

 Why is this important?

-Aspirin can help prevent blood clots from forming or help dissolve blood clots that have formed.
-Following a heart attack, continued use of aspirin may help reduce the risk of another heart attack.
+The heart is a muscle that gets oxygen through blood vessels.
+Sometimes blood clots can block these blood vessels, and the heart can’t get enough oxygen.
+This can cause a heart attack.
+Chewing an aspirin as soon as symptoms of a heart attack begin may help reduce the severity of the attack.
 Aspirin can have side effects like stomach inflammation, bleeding, or allergic reactions.
 Talk to your health care provider before using aspirin on a regular basis to make sure it’s safe for you.

 How are we doing at providing the best care for patients suffering from heart attack?

-This graph shows the percentages of eligible heart attack patients who were prescribed aspirin as part of their discharge treatment plan.
-The higher the percentage, the better.
+This graph shows the number of eligible heart attack patients who were given or took aspirin within 24 hours of arriving at Hartford Hospital.
+The higher the percentage the better.

 What efforts are in place to improve performance?